Nadock/rileychase.net/README.md

   - ~~https://luke.plaus.in/posts/cloudfront-index-redirect/~~
   - Used a CloudFront Function instead, was pretty easy
 - [ ] Decide on what we actually want for our favicon
+- [ ] Dead link detection?
+- [ ] Non production pages
+  - Would imply also adding a "production" build mode